tthecoder15/T3A2---MERN-App/T3A2-B/README.md

 ### [Pawfect Care Trello Board](https://trello.com/b/dlt2E3Mm/full-stack-app)

-Throughout this project, we have employed a Kanban board created using the web application Trello.
+Throughout this project, we employed a Kanban board created using the web application Trello.
 Below are the progress screenshots we captured throughout the website's creation.
+In addition, we distributed tasks between ourselves based on the collective difficulty of the tasks assigned.
+The distribution of tasks was in indicated on the Trello board by linking a user to a card.

+Tom was tasked with setting up the back end before moving on to help with the front end after approximately one week and Mike was tasked with setting up the front end infrastructure, including creating all relevant inputs and handling their state changes, as well as completing the front end testing.
+These roles were chosen because Tom designed the back end structure during T3A2-A whilst Mike created the wireframes.

+During the final three days of the project, Mike had to attend to a family emergency which severely limited his time to work on the project.
+This impacted our ability to create all features that we intended to implement and meant task delegation more fluid.
+Ultimately, however, we were able to fulfil almost all of our project goals.

 #### 19/08/2024 First Trello Screenshot